Duncan Sheik

-Duncan Sheik (born November 18, 1969) is an American singer-songwriter, composer, and actor.
-Sheik is known for his 1996 debut single "Barely Breathing", which earned him a Grammy Award nomination for Best Male Pop Vocal Performance.
-He has composed music for motion pictures and Broadway musicals, winning the 2007 Tony Awards for Best Original Score and Best Orchestrations for his work on the musical Spring Awakening.
+Duncan Scott Sheik (November 18, 1969 – September 17, 2026) was an American singer-songwriter and composer.
+He is known for his 1996 debut single "Barely Breathing", which earned him a Grammy Award nomination for Best Male Pop Vocal Performance.
+Sheik composed music for motion pictures and Broadway musicals, winning the 2007 Tony Awards for Best Original Score and Best Orchestrations for his work on the musical Spring Awakening.

 Early life

-Sheik is a native of Montclair, New Jersey.
+Sheik was born on November 18, 1969, in Glen Ridge, New Jersey.
+He grew up in Montclair, New Jersey.
 Following his parents' divorce, he split time between his father's house in New Jersey and his mother's home in South Carolina.
-He is the half-brother of Broadway actress Kacie Sheik.
+He was the half-brother of Broadway actress Kacie Sheik.
 Sheik's Juilliard-trained grandmother introduced him to the piano, and he later took up the electric guitar.
 By age 12, he was playing guitar with high school students in a cover band.
 After graduating from Phillips Academy, Andover in 1988, Sheik studied semiotics at Brown University; while at Brown, he played guitar in a band with fellow Brown student Lisa Loeb.
 Following his graduation from Brown in 1992, he moved to Los Angeles.